espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

     ERROR

-Enter the Wi-Fi :term:`Passthrough Mode`.
+Enter the Network :term:`Passthrough Mode`.
 The {IDF_TARGET_NAME} can receive 8192 bytes and send 2920 bytes at most each time.
 If the data received by {IDF_TARGET_NAME} reaches or exceeds 2920 bytes, the data will be immediately sent in chunks of 2920 bytes.
 Otherwise, it will wait for 20 milliseconds before being sent (You can configure this interval using :ref:`AT+TRANSINTVL <cmd-TRANSINTVL>` command).
-When a single packet containing :ref:`+++ <cmd-PLUS>` is received, the {IDF_TARGET_NAME} will exit the data sending mode under the Wi-Fi :term:`Passthrough Mode`.
+When a single packet containing :ref:`+++ <cmd-PLUS>` is received, the {IDF_TARGET_NAME} will exit the data sending mode under the :term:`Passthrough Mode`.
 Please wait for at least one second before sending the next AT command.

-This command can only be used for single connection in the Wi-Fi :term:`Passthrough Mode`.
-For UDP Wi-Fi passthrough, the ``<mode>`` parameter has to be 0 when using :ref:`AT+CIPSTART <cmd-START>`.
+This command can only be used for single connection in the Network :term:`Passthrough Mode`.
+For UDP passthrough, the ``<mode>`` parameter has to be 0 when using :ref:`AT+CIPSTART <cmd-START>`.

 Parameters
 ^^^^^^^^^^